 Watch Me + Story Time

 “Watch Me” speaks to the current trend of being online at all times.
 A woman is the star of an online phenomenon where people watch her every minute of every second of every day.
-Subsequently, it’s at this point the book Clara is reading begins to beckon her instead of waiting patiently for her to continue to read.
+Subsequently, it’s at this point that the book Clara is reading begins to beckon her instead of waiting patiently for her to continue to read.
 It dives straight into a sepia and low-colored indigenous film called “Story Time.”
-Monsters abound here and children discover that folklore should be respected at all times.
+Monsters abound here, and children discover that folklore should be respected at all times.

 The Ride + White Song

 “The Ride” is a short film starring Anthony LaPaglia starring in a tale of morals.
 A respin to the classic, “What would you do?” scenario.
 For a film with a really strong cast, it adds only a slight snippet of entertainment amidst beautiful landscapes.
-Meanwhile, Clara is quite freaked out and the anthology speeds on to a twisted narration about life and loss.
+Meanwhile, Clara is quite freaked out, and the anthology speeds on to a twisted narration about life and loss.
 A vengeful spirit can be called on to ease a human’s suffering with “White Song.”

 Grillz + Little Share House of Horrors

 In a quick change of pace and theme, the book switches up to a modern tale set in black and white.
 A woman sits in bed messaging randoms.
-With a title like “Grillz”, one could only imagine the ensuing close-up of the woman’s overly large teeth will come into play at some point.
+With a title like “Grillz”, one could only imagine that the ensuing close-up of the woman’s overly large teeth would come into play at some point.
 Fortunately, it’s not long before the gist of the story unfolds.
 Following on from this comes another monster-within-type story that begins in a nursery for plants.
 A couple of stoners learn the hard way that you are what you eat in “Little House of Horrors.”

 The Intruder Wraps Up Dark Whispers Vol 1